mjbright/Containers-as-servers/1.BasicSSHServer_with_user_password/README.md

 Scripts to create a bunch of "virtual" server machines using Docker containers.

+These scripts were initially aimed at containers based on Ubuntu, but now Alpine Linux is also supported allowing much smaller images to be used.

 When developing a Pexpect tutorial I wanted to have a bunch of machines to test against.

 The simplest/lightest weight solution is to create a bunch of containers with OpenSSH installed and enabled.